E-commerce Market Share: Who’s Winning the Digital Race?

 North America: Amazon’s Stronghold

-North America represents Amazon’s most dominant region, where the company captures roughly 40-50% of e-commerce market share depending on the specific metrics used.
-This dominance stems from early market entry, extensive logistics infrastructure, and deep integration with American consumer habits.
+North America represents Amazon’s most dominant region, where the company captures roughly 40-50% of e-commerce market share depending on metrics used.
+For businesses wanting to optimize local strategies, see digital marketing foundations for e-commerce.

 Walmart has been working aggressively to challenge Amazon’s position through its e-commerce investments and omnichannel strategy.
 The retail giant’s acquisition of Jet.com and subsequent e-commerce initiatives have helped it gain ground, though Amazon maintains a substantial lead.